edb616321/bash-awk-sed-scripts-and-menus/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Please feel free to contact me with any ideas or sample scripts that you wish to contribute.
+Please keep the technologies confined to the existing stack.
 ### Prerequisites

 ALL of these examples are based on Linux.
-The Centos and Ubuntu distributions are preferred
+The Centos and Ubuntu distributions are preferred.

 ### Installation